-COREQUISITE: CIS 146.
+COREOUISITE: CIS 146.

 This course introduces the student to the basic principles of the information highway.
-Students will be exposed to different network information tools such as electronic mail, network news, gophers, the World Wide Web, browsers, commercial information services and the use of appropriate editors or software to introduce construction of Web environments.
+Students will be exposed to different network information tools such as electronic mail, network news, browsers, commercial information services, appropriate editors, and Web authoring software.